MinnieTan/Recommender-System-Based-on-Purchasing-Behavior-Data/README.md

 https://www.kaggle.com/mkechinov/ecommerce-events-history-in-cosmetics-shop

-- Built recommender systems for recommending products and brands to online cosmetics shop users using popularity model, item-based Collaborative Filtering, Matrix Factorization with Implicit Alternatice Least Squares, and Neural Networks.
+- Built recommender systems for recommending products and brands to online cosmetics shop users using popularity model, item-based Collaborative Filtering, Matrix Factorization with Implicit Alternative Least Squares, and Neural Networks.

 - User-Product Matrix has a sparsity of 99.9285%